• Skip to primary navigation

 Finalizing the Art

 Overall, the art was lining up with Nicolas’s vision, with a few constructive requests.
 One, he wanted more contrast between the 3 sections.
 Two, he felt like the key technology, the synthetic stem cell in the center panel, was feeling a little flat and cartoony.
 On the left side we removed the color completely to really make it feel like a pencil sketch.
-In the center, I re-created the synthetic stem cell to make it feel more concrete and tactile.
-As a final touch, I worked on the texture of the neural cells a bit more, to give the art that final spark.
+In the center, Nicolle re-created the synthetic stem cell to make it feel more concrete and tactile.
+Then she worked on the texture of the neural cells a bit more to give the art that final spark.

 Ready to get started?